KrzysiekJa/Celsiusify/README.md

 **Locustfile**:

-* A locustfile is crafted to define the Locust testing environment and scenarios.
+* A `locustfile` is crafted to define the Locust testing environment and scenarios.
+Below is shown code of mentioned file:

 ``` python
    class WebsiteUser(HttpUser):